savvas-paragkamian/historical-marine-literature/README.md

 ## OBIS

-OBIS aggragates data from medOBIS and eurOBIS among others.
+OBIS aggragates marine data directly from users or from medOBIS and eurOBIS among others.
 Is the realisation of the Census of Marine Life that originated at the late 90s.

 To download the full dataset of OBIS the command is the following: